ManuCanedo/kahlua-2021/README.md

 ## The interface between Twitch chat and Lua

 <p align="justify">
 Kahlua is a lightweight local Twitch bot written in C++.
 The behaviour of commands is defined in a lua script.
 This allows for easy expansion and customization whithout the need to recompile.
-Commands can be implemented on live stream as soon as Twitch chat requests them.
+Commands can be implemented during live stream as soon as Twitch chat requests them.
 </p>

 ### Dependencies